 - Wastage of Resources and Features

-When using dedicated servers, you have a certain number of features.
+In a dedicated server, you have a certain number of features.
 Consider the storage.
 You may have a certain amount of storage in your physical server, but almost 10% of it will be unused.
 So you bought a server with more storage so you won’t have to change it later.
 But as of now, the increased storage is pretty much useless for you.
-This is a kind of wastage of the money you spent in purchasing it, by proactively making sure you have what you need in the future, you are paying for it now.
+This is a kind of wastage of the money you spent on purchasing it.

 In cloud hosting, you may assume that you purchase only what you actually need.
 If you consider the above example if you book a certain amount of space for storing data, and as of now, you are not using 10% of it, then this 10% will be lent to another website, and you will not be charged for it.
 When you need it, the company will expand the space allotted to you.
 Thus you pay only for what you use, thanks to sharing.